-DPR-Korea New Zealand is a non-governmental organisation with a focus on promoting diplomatic and cultural relations, economic growth, understanding and friendship between North Korea and New Zealand.
+DPR-Korea New Zealand’s focus is on promoting diplomatic and cultural relations between North Korea and New Zealand.
 DPR-Korea New Zealand was launched on 4 May, 2012, and is independent of any political ideology, economic interest, religion or government.

 Mr Karim Dickie, Administrator of DPR-Korea New Zealand, believes New Zealand should focus on developing a constructive relationship with North Korea based on mutual trust and respect.
 “Engagement doesn’t mean endorsement of policies and practices.
 Most importantly, our position as an independent and nuclear free nation with no expansionist agenda makes New Zealand the ideal candidate.”
 Mr Dickie argues that “any change in North Korea must come from the Korean people themselves.”
 New Zealand can facilitate change by providing opportunities for North Koreans to be educated abroad, so they can absorb outside information and ideas necessary to move the country toward reform.
 “The young generation are the future, and this is where our focus should be,” he added.
 People-to-people contact through cultural, academic and sporting exchange should be encouraged.

 We need to recognise that differences are inevitable and that relations must be based upon realism and not perception, reliability and not unpredictability.
 If New Zealand is genuine in its commitment to human rights and a world free from nuclear weapons, we need to reassess how we engage with North Korea.